tsgates/arch-wiki-markdown/wiki/HP_ProBook_4530s.md

 Function keys

 Module hp-wmi is likely to be required for the keys to work.
-In Gnome 3 every Fn+F* key works.
+In Gnome 3 and MATE every Fn+F* key works.
 Fn-F6 key requires gnome-power-manager installed.
 Keys above numeric keypad are also recognized.
 The Web key has a XF86HomePage symbol (opens home page) and Wi-Fi key has NoSymbol and does nothing.

 Camera

 Works with uvcvideo module.

+HP DriveGuard

+Works with hpfall package.

 > Power